eskgn/CT-PneumoSeg/README.md

 | Optimization | F2-Score (Recall weighted 2× more than Precision) |
 | Training | Weighted Random Sampler for balanced batches |

-**Why EfficientNet-B3?**
-- Excellent accuracy/speed tradeoff (~12M parameters)
-- Compound scaling provides better feature extraction
-- Pretrained weights transfer well to medical imaging

 **Threshold Calibration:**
-The classifier threshold is calibrated to achieve **~95% recall** - we accept some false positives because:
+The classifier threshold is calibrated to achieve **~95% recall** we accept some false positives because:
-1. Missing a lesion (False Negative) is clinically dangerous
-2. False positives are filtered by the segmenter in Stage 2
+- False positives are filtered by the segmenter in Stage 2
-3. Most healthy images are still correctly filtered out
+- Most healthy images are still correctly filtered out

 ### Stage 2: Segmenter (The Detector)